-True story: Last week I had a giant cystic pimple on my cheek that wouldn't die, no matter how many spot treatments I tried.
+True story: I had a giant cystic pimple on my cheek that wouldn't die, no matter how many spot treatments I tried.
 For advice, I reached out to skincare extraordinaire Renée Rouleau, who told me not to touch it and just continue with what I was doing.
 But as each day wore on and the breakout continued to stare me in the face, I threw in the towel and gave it a major squeeze.
 Of course, this made it even redder and angrier, and it swiftly scabbed over (forgive me, Renée, for I have sinned).

-Raj Kanodia and Deepak Dugar, MDs, of Beverly Hills Plastic Surgeons weren't too impressed either, giving "little to no clout" to the study.
+Raj Kanodia and Deepak Dugar, MDs, of Beverly Hills Plastic Surgeons weren't too impressed, giving "little to no clout" to the study.
 "Wound dressings may become another tool toward fighting acne, but alone, it will likely never be purely a solo treatment," they said.
 "There is excess oil in the sebaceous glands of the skin, which harbor bacteria, and the multiplication of the bacteria is what causes the breakouts."

-Instead of putting all of your cards into the wound treatment, Kanodia and Dugar recommend sticking to traditional treatments.
-"Topical retinols and topical intentions of reducing the oil in the glands to decrease the colony of bacteria is needed.
-Oral antibiotics can also be helpful with dealing with wounds and acne breakouts," they explain, but not without giving hydrocolloid bandages a bit of street credit.
+Instead of putting all of your cards into the wound treatment, Kanodia and Dugar recommend sticking to traditional treatments like topical retinols and products aimed at reducing the oil in the glands to decrease the colony of bacteria.
+"Oral antibiotics can also be helpful with dealing with wounds and acne breakouts," they explain, but not without giving hydrocolloid bandages a bit of street credit.
 "This acne dressing is likely just another tool, which, if it helps, is exciting."

 Michele Farber of Schweiger Dermatology Group in NYC has a bit more optimism.
 "Wound dressings can be a helpful adjunct for acne," she explains.
 "The 2006 study examined hydrocolloid dressings as an acne treatment and showed that they reduce oiliness, redness, and pigment changes as acne resolves.
 Hydrocolloids do work for acne spot treatments and are already on the market as acne dots.
-They work by drawing out excess oil out of skin to help acne resolve more quickly."
+They work by drawing excess oil out of skin to help acne resolve more quickly."

 Melissa Kanchanapoomi Levin, MD, a board-certified dermatologist and clinical instructor at NYU Langone Medical Center and Mount Sinai Hospital, shares similar sentiments.
 "The water-attracting film [in a hydrocolloid dressing] is applied directly to an open wound.
 In dermatology, we use hydrocolloid dressings for the treatment of chronic wounds and ulcers.
-To me, hydrocolloid bandages are a part of treating breakouts but not the entire answer.
-It's important to stay on your skincare regimen with anti-acne ingredients."
+To me, hydrocolloid bandages are a part of treating breakouts but not the entire answer," she says.
+"It's important to stay on your skincare regimen with anti-acne ingredients."

 So why not just use a Band-Aid, you ask?
 According to Farber, with continued use, plain bandages have the potential to irritate the skin on the face.
 Plus, they don't have the same moisture-inducing, water-attracting material that hydrocolloid bandages do.

-Okay, last thing: What about topical wound ointments?
-Those are antibacterial, so they have to help, right?
+You may have heard of some skincare enthusiasts swearing by Neosporin as a spot treatment for pimples.
+It's antibacterial, so it has to help, right?
 Not so, says Farber.
 "Neosporin is best for actual cuts and scrapes—stick to your acne products for your face.
 Neosporin is in a petroleum base, which can potentially clog your pores.
 It's also best to use antibiotics directed at acne, as Neosporin is directed at different bacteria.
 Acne products contain combinations of medications that are aimed to treat the bacteria that cause acne as well as other causes of acne."